Rosanne Siino: Career

 In the early 1990s, Siino began advising Jim Clark at SGI.
 She was a key founding team member for Netscape, creating the Netscape brand and lifting the company into high public visibility.
 She is responsible for creating and initiating the education campaign that promoted Internet access for the public and made the now-ubiquitous web browser a household word.

 Siino created the communications team that led Netscape in the 1990s browser wars.

 Post-Netscape

 Following Netscape, Siino pursued a PhD in Management Science and Engineering in the Organizations, Technology, and Entrepreneurship research area at Stanford University.
 She obtained her PhD in 2008.
 Her doctoral research studied managers at work via video conferencing.
 Her past research topics specifically include work-role enactment over geographic distance, and interaction rituals on distributed management teams.

 Siino remains deeply committed to philanthropy and serves on multiple corporate and non profit boards.
-As of spring 2009, she was teaching courses in organizational behavior at Stanford University.
+Since 2006, she has been teaching courses in organizational behavior at Stanford University.